syhrr/hackNotts25/README.md

-# hackNotts25
-Our first hackathon

 # Medieval D&D Chatbot

 A medieval fantasy Dungeon & Dragons chatbot powered by OpenAI GPT-4 and FastAPI.
 Experience interactive storytelling with dice rolls, combat, character progression, and more!

+SEEMS TO WORK ON LINUX BETTER THAN WINDOWS

 ## Features